BTS pop-up store to open in Seoul

-The band's management agency Big Hit Entertainment announced on Thursday (Oct 10) that House Of BTS will open from Oct 18 to Jan 5 in Gangnam, Seoul.
+The band's management agency Big Hit Entertainment announced yesterday that House Of BTS will open from next Friday to Jan 5 in Gangnam, Seoul.

 The pop-up store will be the upgraded version of the BTS World Tour Pop-up Store, which opened in Los Angeles, Chicago, New York, London and Paris earlier this year in conjunction with BTS' Love Yourself: Speak Yourself tour.